Async Execution Patterns for High-Throughput SQLite Writes

 continue

-# Drain any further queued tasks to batch commits (cap at 50).
+# Drain further queued tasks to batch commits (cap at 50).

 batch = [first]